cloudmesh-community/fa18-516-17/project-report/report.md

 Since this is the case, SQL against Hive to compute the average price was leveraged here.
 As a future consideration with a larger dataset more of the Hive organization features should be leveraged.

-### API
-There needs to be a way to access the data through an API interface.
-As a simpler implementation with python, PyHive is the logical API for illustrative purposes with Hive.
-Per the Python Software foundation, Pyhive is *a collection of Python DB-API and SQLAlchemy interfaces for Presto and Hive* [@fa18-516-17-pyhive].

-Since Retail data can be large and complex it may make sense to scale to other API technologies.
-WebHCat is a REST API for HCatalog which is the storage management layer for Hadoop.
-WebHCat also works well with HDInsight making it ideal for an Azure blob Microsoft implementation.
-It is a logical alternative as implementation requirements grow with the data size.

 ### Data Storage

 Hadoop and HDFS require a database and the dataset in the example is small Derby was a natural choice.
 Derby has a small footprint and is easy to install, deploy, and use.
 It also supports a client server model and is based on Java which is already a requirement of Hadoop [@fa18-516-17-apachederby].